jlguenego/circle/README.md

 ======

 Purpose:
-- Using the web components technologies in projects.
+- Using the web components technologies in projects, and the other very recent web API.
-- Reducing boilerplate code
+- Reducing boilerplate code to something very simple for the developer.
-- Doing approximatively what Angular does without its size.
+- Providing templating, observable model, with the 4 kinds of databinding, Dependancy Injection.
+- Library size very small.

 Installation
 ------------